A Quantum Network Processor Unit for Distributed Quantum Computing: Quantum Supercomputer with Decoupled Processing Units

 \subsection{Layer Stack for Quantum Supercomputers}

 Inspired by the classical network architecture’s Open Systems Interconnection (OSI) model, previous works have proposed layered quantum network stacks to support quantum network applications~\cite{Dahlberg2019linklayer_protocol,Kozlowski_2020}.
 Similarly, the work in~\cite{ang2024ARQUIN} introduced a layer stack for a multinode quantum computer (MNQC) architecture.
-Our proposed layer stack for quantum supercomputers draws upon these ideas while tailoring the design for the efficient execution of distributed quantum algorithms.
-Figure~\ref{fig:network} illustrates our four-layer architecture.
+Our proposed layer stack for quantum supercomputers draws upon these ideas while introduces dedicated hardware acceleration for communication protocols (through the QNPU at the network layer), proactive EPR resource management (EPR prefetch at the data link layer), and a clear architectural separation between local quantum computation and inter-node communication to enable efficient execution of distributed quantum algorithms.
+Fig.~\ref{fig:network} illustrates our four-layer architecture.

 \textbf{Physical Layer:} The physical layer forms the foundation of the quantum supercomputer.
 It is responsible for generating raw EPR pairs between directly connected quantum nodes.
-As our design adopts the established protocols described in~\cite{Dahlberg2019linklayer_protocol,Kozlowski_2020} for the physical layer, we do not further elaborate on its specifics here.
+As our design adopts the established protocols~\cite{Dahlberg2019linklayer_protocol,Kozlowski_2020} for the physical layer, we do not further elaborate on its specifics.

 \textbf{Data Link Layer:} We define the data link layer's primary function as EPR prefetch, which ensures reliable pre-generation and buffering~\cite{wu2022collcomm} of required EPR resources to hide EPR pair generation latency.
 Prior work~\cite{zhang2024QDC} has proposed compiler frameworks enables look-ahead scheduling of EPR pairs, which can be integrated into the data link layer to realize this prefetch functionality.